Psiman62/DTOMaker-CSPoco/README.md

-# DTOMaker.Generator
+# DTOMaker.MessagePack

 *Warning: This is pre-release software under active development.
 Not for production use.
 Do not use if you can't tolerate breaking changes occasionally.*

-Model-driven source generator for data transport objects (DTOs).
+Source generator for MessagePack data transport objects (DTOs).